Configure a Linux Python app for Azure App Service

 In App Service, SSL termination (wikipedia.org) happens at the network load balancers, so all HTTPS requests reach your app as unencrypted HTTP requests.
 If your app logic needs to check if the user requests are encrypted or not, inspect the

 if 'X-Forwarded-Proto' in request.headers and request.headers['X-Forwarded-Proto'] == 'https': # Do something when HTTPS is used

 Access diagnostic logs

-az webapp log config --name <app-name> --resource-group myResourceGroup --docker-container-logging filesystem
+az webapp log config --name <app-name> --resource-group <resource-group-name> --docker-container-logging filesystem